D-Clara/dynamic_reachy/README.md

 The search of precision in the reproduction of a movement led us to study the PID parameters of the robot, and constraints such as the torque from gravity applied on the joints.

-In parallel, the need of reproducibility for the repetition of one trajectory brought us to search about the causes of these different behaviours with the same order.
+In parallel, the need of repeatability for the reproduction of one trajectory brought us to search about the causes of these different behaviours with the same order.

 ## 🚀 Quickstart